Dynamical systems analysis in $f(T,\phi)$ gravity: Dynamical System Analysis of the Models

 \subsection{Model II}

-We consider the second form of $G(T)$ as, $G(T)= T+\alpha T^{2} $, where $\alpha$ is a constant \cite{Fortes:2021ibz}, which is a small generalization beyond TEGR.
+In this case, we consider the form of $G(T)$ as, $G(T)= T+\alpha T^{2} $, where $\alpha$ is a constant \cite{Fortes:2021ibz}, which is a small generalization beyond TEGR.
 For $\alpha=0$ the model reduces to the TEGR model.
-The Klein-Gordon equation in this case is same in Eq.(\ref{22}) and for this $G(T)$, Eqs.~\eqref{17}--\eqref{18} become
+The Klein-Gordon equation in this case is same as in Eq.(\ref{22}) and for this $G(T)$, Eqs.~\eqref{17}-\eqref{18} become

 To create an independent dynamical system, dimensionless variables can be specified through the following: